klek17/DSAI_Miniproj/README.md

 *Machine Learning Comparisons*
 - NLTK model consistently produced low accuracy and decent F1 score however showed no room for further improvement as it was a pre-trained model and could not train itself on the data provided
 - BERT model produced consistently higher accuracies but lower F1 scores.
-However with each epoch, a clear increase in both accuracy and accuracy can be observed, hence showing BERT would be highly useful with further training
+However a clear increase in both accuracy and accuracy can be observed across the epochs, hence showing BERT would be highly useful with further training

 ### What we have learnt from this project?